 National Volunteer Week is about inspiring, recognizing and encouraging people to seek out imaginative ways to engage in their communities.
 It’s about demonstrating to the nation that by working together, we have the fortitude to meet our challenges and accomplish our goals (from www.handsonnetwork.org).

 Dr. Martin Luther King Jr. once said, "Life's most persistent and urgent question is: 'What are you doing for others?'"
 Each year, Americans across the country answer that question by coming together on the King Holiday to serve their neighbors and communities.
-The MLK Day of Service is a part of United We Serve, the President's national call to service initiative.
-It calls for Americans from all walks of life to work together to provide solutions to our most pressing national problems (from www.mlkday.gov).
+The MLK Day of Service is a part of United We Serve, President Obama's national call to service initiative.
+It challenges Americans from all walks of life to work together to provide solutions to our most pressing national problems (from www.mlkday.gov).

 Drury volunteers will branch out across Springfield to immerse themselves in service as a way to learn about our local community first-hand, network with community and campus leaders, learn about service opportunities in Springfield, and celebrate the life and legacy Dr. Martin Luther King Jr.